bartoszwais/bartoszwais.github.io/business_opportunity.md

 ---

 ## Franchise
+- An authorization granted by a government or company to an individual or group enabling them to carry out specified commercial activities,
-A general concept used for creating a series of products.
+- a general concept used for creating a series of products.

 ## Business opportunity
 If you are business owner or individual interested in earning money please read this page.